Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 One of the Seven Natural Wonders of the World, Victoria Falls is fed by the Zambezi river and splits Zambia and Zimbabwe.
 Rest assured the view is as stunning from whichever side you find yourself.

-The Kololo tribe living in the area called the waterfall: Mosi-oa-Tunya or “The Smoke that Thunders.”
-This encapsulates the combination of roaring water and the spray which can be seen for miles.
+The Kololo tribe living in the area called the waterfall Mosi-oa-Tunya, or “The Smoke that Thunders.”
+This name encapsulates the combination of roaring water and spray that can be seen for miles.

 At the height of the rainy season, over five hundred million cubic meters of water per minute plummet into the gorge a hundred meters down.
 Truly a sight like no other, it’s worth a trip to Zambia for Mosi-oa-Tunya alone.